BD−07 436

-The primary is a G-type main-sequence star, BD-07 436A (WASP-77A).
+The primary is a G-type main-sequence star, BD−07 436A (WASP-77A).
 The star is rotating rapidly, being spun up by the tides raised by the giant planet WASP-77Ab on its close orbit.
-The secondary is a K-type main-sequence star BD-07 436B orbiting at a distance of 461 AU.
+The secondary is a K-type main-sequence star BD−07 436B orbiting at a distance of 461 AU.

+When calculated using spin rates, the two components appear to have different ages, with the secondary one billion years old, while the primary's age is 0.4 billion years.
+When calculated from X-ray luminosity, the ages are radically different and even more inconsistent at 4.5 and >8.9 billion years respectively.
+These ages may be unreliable, with the spin rates and X-ray luminosities affected by binary evolution, and ages inferred from the stars' positions in the H-R diagram are 7.99 and 7.3 billion years respectively.

 Planetary system

 In 2012 a transiting hot Jupiter planet b was detected on a very tight, circular orbit.
 The planet may have an extended gaseous envelope and is losing mass.
-Its equilibrium temperature is 1715 K,the nightside temperature measured in 2019 is 1786 K, and dayside planetary temperature measured in 2020 is 1842 K.
+Its equilibrium temperature is 1715 K, the nightside temperature is 1786 K, and dayside planetary temperature is 1842 K.

 Water vapour was detected on the planetary dayside of WASP-77Ab, indicating C/O ratio similar to solar or even lower.